The Tradition Of A Candidate Concession Is Far More Than Mere Courtesy

 Gore also quoted Stephen Douglas, who lost to Abraham Lincoln in the fateful election of 1860: "Partisan feeling must yield to patriotism," Douglas wrote then.
 "I'm with you Mr. President, and God bless you."

-Douglas had been as good as his word.
+Douglas was as good as his word.
 He not only conceded but embarked on a speaking tour of the South to urge his fellow Democrats to accept the election outcome and "preserve the Union."

 Douglas was not successful.
-Eleven states seceded and the Civil War ensued.
-But his effort was more than a beau geste, it was a statement of the importance of abiding by the popular will in a democracy.
+Eleven states seceded, and the Civil War ensued.
+But his effort was more than a beau geste — it was a statement of the importance of abiding by the popular will in a democracy.

 This has been at the essence of the concession all along.
-It is not just one 18th century gentleman bowing to another, it is the affirmation of what the founders had in mind when they rebelled against the crown of England in the name of "the people."
+It is not just one 19th-century gentleman bowing to another; it is the affirmation of what the Founders had in mind when they rebelled against the crown of England in the name of "the people."

 Gore's decision and concession ended the standoff and allowed a measure of healing to begin.
-It illustrated and amplified the value of the concession tradition, which has deep roots in our history and has provided ineffable benefits at fraught moments in the past.
+It illustrated and amplified the value of the concession tradition, which has deep roots in U.S. history and has provided ineffable benefits at fraught moments in the past.

 "When it comes down to it, it's not the Army or the Navy that keeps the United States together," John R. Vile, a professor of history at Middle Tennessee State University who is a student of the concession, told National Geographic magazine.
 "It's the notion that we are bound together by certain great principles and that our similarities are more binding than our differences are."